wp-plugins/optinmonster/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed display error when multiple taxonomy terms were selected for an optin.
+* Added selection of scheduled posts in optin output settings.

 = 1.1.1 =
 * Added option to move floating bar to top of the page.
 No custom CSS needed!
 * Added option for a privacy statement below optin form.